Another major tributary of White Canyon

 Photographs25 views of Fortknocker Canyon

 The first (north) fork is as good a place as any to start, and there are plenty of fine parking/camping places on the level slickrock plateau beside the canyon, which south of the track soon becomes a few meters deep with a flat floor bordered by typical Cedar Mesa sandstone strata at either side.
 Some shallow narrows and a few small dryfalls are followed, after 15 minutes walking, by a deeper, 2-stage drop.
 First is a short, twisting slot that empties into a reddish, bowl-shaped chamber eroded into many thin strata, and containing a large pool in times of rain.
 Just beyond, a deep, narrow crack also leads into a pothole, flooded to depths of 15 feet after rainfall but easily passed if dry.
-Both obstructions could be avoided by climbing around and re-entering the canyon below where, after another short stretch of narrow channels, the ravine opens out a bit and meets the right (main) fork.
+Both obstructions could be avoided by climbing around and re-entering the canyon below where, after another short stretch of narrow channels, the ravine opens out a bit and meets the south (main) fork.
 Upstream along here is a longer slot, though still rather shallow, that has especially crisp passages carved through pinkish grey rocks containing many thin, wavy strata, ending beneath a fall of 10 feet towards the far end, where the main canyon becomes noticeably less deep.

 Proceeding downstream of the junction, Fortknocker passes through a series of medium width slots that gradually widen, so that the middle of the canyon is rather wide, its floor a mixture of level, rippled terraces, sandy areas, chokestones and occasional dryfalls.
 A small tributary joins from the left then another from the right, by which point the canyon is around 50 yards across.
 A bigger dryfall of 40 feet, easily passed by climbing down benches on the right side, marks the beginning of the lower narrows, again all very pretty despite never being particularly deep or enclosed.
 Various large potholes harbor water even in the driest spells so the canyon will be quite watery and muddy during rains.
 There are also several other wide dryfalls up to 15 feet high, all easily climbed.